Beee4life/acf-city-selector/README.md

 ### Disclaimer

-This plugin is as good as finished for its firs release.
-Using it, is at your own risk.
+This plugin is as good as finished for its first release.
+Using it, is still at your own risk.
 If you do, keep the following in mind.

-* If you deactivate the plugin and reactivate it again, all cities are inserted again (but there's a truncate table option now).
+* If you deactivate the plugin and reactivate it again, all cities are inserted again EXCEPT if the setting 'Preserve data is checked.
+If you didn't have this option checked, you can empty the entire table and then re-import the necessary countries.

 ### Tested on